tmatofa/quickstart-eks-cdk-python/README.md

 TODO: Document how to do a few basic things here re: searching, filtering and visualising your logs

-## (Optional) How to access Prometheus and Grafana if you choose to deploy them
+## (Optional) How to access Prometheus (AMP) via Grafana if you choose to deploy them

 We have deployed an in-VPC private Network Load Balancer (NLB) to access your Grafana service to visualize the metrics from the Prometheus we've deployed onto the cluster.

-To access this enter the following command `get service grafana-nlb --namespace=kube-system` to find the address of this under EXTERNAL-IP.
+To access this enter the following command `kubectl get service amp-grafana-nlb --namespace=kube-system` to find the address of this under EXTERNAL-IP.
 Alternatively, you can find the Grafana NLB in the AWS EC2 console and get its address from there.

-Once you go to that page the default login/password is admin/prom-operator.

-There are some default dashboards that ship with this which you can see by going to Home on top.
-This will take you to a list view of the available dashboards.
-Some good ones to check out include:

-- Kubernetes / Compute Resources / Cluster
-    - This gives you a whole cluster view
-- Kubernetes / Compute Resources / Namespace (Pods)
-    - There is a namespace dropdown at the top and it'll show you the graphs including the consumption in that namespace broken down by Pod
-- Kubernetes / Compute Resources / Namespace (Workloads)
-    - Similar to the Pod view but instead focuses on Deployment, StatefulSet and DaemonSet views

-Within all of these dashboards you can click on names as links and it'll drill down to show you details relevant to that item.
+The default username is `admin` and you get the initial password by running `kubectl get secrets grafana-for-amp -n kube-system -o jsonpath='{.data.admin-password}'|base64 --decode`.
+You can change this password as well as create/managed additional users once you are signed in.

+Then you need to add the AMP as a datasource:
+1. Hover over the gear on the left and choose `Data sources`
+1. Click the `Add data source` button
+1. Choose Prometheus
+1. In another tab go to the AWS Console for the Amazon Prometheus Service.
+Click the workspace ID and then copy and paste the `Endpoint - query URL` link - excluding the /api/v1/query off the end
+1. Paste that in the URL
+1. Enable SigV4 auth
+1. Under default region choose the region you are using
+1. Click Save and Test

+Then you need to import some dashboards.
+You can import these from the Grafana website (https://grafana.com/grafana/dashboards?collector=nodeExporter&dataSource=prometheus&direction=desc&orderBy=downloads&search=kubernetes) by listing the URL or number there when importing them.

+To import Dashboards:
+1. Hover over the four square icon on the left and choose `Manage`
+1. Click the `Import` button

+A few good ones to get you started are:
+- Cluster Monitoring for Kubernetes - https://grafana.com/grafana/dashboards/10000
+- Pod Stats and Info - https://grafana.com/grafana/dashboards/10518
+- Kubernetes Metrics (Deployments vs StatefulSets vs DaemonSets) - https://grafana.com/grafana/dashboards/14204

 ## (Optional) How to access Kubecost should you choose to deploy it